 Onboarding and offboarding policies must not be deployed on the same device at the same time, otherwise this will cause unpredictable collisions.

-Offboard devices using Microsoft Endpoint Manager current branch
+Offboard devices using Microsoft Configuration Manager current branch

-If you use Microsoft Endpoint Manager current branch, see Create an offboarding configuration file.
+If you use Microsoft Configuration Manager current branch, see Create an offboarding configuration file.